 This course introduces students to the work of selected American women filmmakers.
 Students will learn about significant films and filmmakers, study the historical and cultural conditions under which American women filmmakers worked, and develop methods of understanding and appreciating film art.
-Prerequisite: placement in ENGL& 101.
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
 (Hwd)